Life On Art

 kristin@lifeonart.org

-• Image of Kirsten Bjore-Guerrero, Head of Engagement and Programming
+• Image of Kirsten Bjore, Head of Engagement and Programming

 HEAD OF ENGAGEMENT & PROGRAMMING

 Kirsten is an artist and educator who has built her life and career upon the ideals of fostering community, personal growth, and emotional wellness through the power of art.
+She has a strong educational background in the arts and special education, with a focus on inclusive learning strategies.
 She served as a special education and art teacher in public high schools for over fifteen years, where she fully embraced her activist spirit and taught students how to use their voices, talents, and passions to ignite positive change.
-Kirsten holds an Associate of Arts from the University of Alaska Anchorage, a Bachelor of Fine Arts from the College of Visual Arts, and a Master of Education in Special Education from Our Lady of the Lake University.
 In addition to traditional fine art media, she enjoys leathercraft, playing guitar, and writing.

 kirsten@lifeonart.org